 Political and diplomatic ties

-Australia has established ties with regional African organisations—we are accredited to the African Union, the Economic Community of West African States, the Southern African Development Community, the East African Community, the Intergovernmental Authority on Development, the International Conference for the Great Lakes Region, and the Common Market for Eastern and Southern Africa.
+Australia has established ties with regional African organisations-accredited to the African Union, the Economic Community of West African States, the Southern African Development Community, the East African Community, the Intergovernmental Authority on Development, the International Conference for the Great Lakes Region and the Common Market for Eastern and Southern Africa.

-High-level bilateral meetings between Australian and African leaders and Ministers drive our engagement.
-Australian Ministers and senior officials have attended annual African Union Summits as well as high-level conferences such as Mining Indaba in South Africa and Australia Down Under in Perth.
+High-level bilateral meetings between Australian and African leaders, Ministers and officials drive our engagement.
+Australian Ministers and senior officials have attended annual African Union Summits as well as high-level events such as Mining Indaba in South Africa and Australia-Africa Week held annually in Perth.

 Trade and investment

-Economic diplomacy is at the core of the Australian Government's international engagement.
+Economic diplomacy is at the core of the Foreign Policy White Paper and the Australian Government's approach to international engagement.
 DFAT is leading the Government's economic diplomacy agenda bringing together Australia's foreign affairs, trade, development and other international economic activities, to deliver greater prosperity for Australia, our region and the world.
 Australia has a clear national interest in the security, stability and prosperity of Africa.